This video will go over searching in ProQuest’s ABI/INFORM Global database.

-This demonstrates a fast way to find full text journal articles through AU Library when all you have is a citation, (i.e. author, article title, journal title, year, volume, etc.).
+This demonstrates a fast way to find full text journal articles through AU Library when all you have is a citation, (e.g. author, article title, journal title, year, volume, etc.).

 The AUCAT tutorial teaches you how to navigate and search the library catalogue, and can be valuable in helping you find electronic and print items in the library collection.